After the war

 Harry went to his own bed and started unpacking.
 He felt extremely odd.
 He felt like the words had actually hurt him, although usually everything coming from Malfoy merely made him irritated.
 The war and the following summer must've changed things between them more than Harry had thought.
 He felt empty.

-Stupid sentences were flying inside his head, telling Malfoy would calm down, Malfoy was an idiot, there was a door nearby and Harry could leave the tent, Harry could go to McGonagall and tell her to find him another tent, Harry could go and find Ron and they could wait until Malfoy left the tent and they could beat him up and… what the hell, it wasn't supposed to go like this.
+Stupid sentences were flying inside his head; telling him that Malfoy would calm down, that Malfoy was an idiot, that there was a door nearby and that Harry could leave the tent, that Harry could go to McGonagall and tell her to find him another tent, that Harry could go and find Ron and they could wait until Malfoy left the tent and they could beat him up and… what the hell, it wasn't supposed to go like this.
 Why the hell was Malfoy acting like this?
 Was this simply because Harry had talked about Malfoy in his speech?
 Was that it?
 If it was that, then why couldn't Malfoy just say so?

-While Harry was unpacking he found his notebook and started writing himself.
+While Harry was unpacking, he found his notebook and started writing in it himself.
 He simply wrote,

-"I just wanted to know why – " but then he decided that it was better not to, and threw the paper in the bin under his writing table.
-He scanned the room once again with his eyes and realized there was still one door in the room he hadn't opened, it was on Draco's side.
+"I just wanted to know why – " but then he decided that it was better not to and threw the paper in the bin under his writing table.
+He scanned the room once again with his eyes and realized that there was still one door in the room he hadn't opened.
+It was on Draco's side.
 He sat on his bed and simply stared at Malfoy, who was now reading a book on his bed.

-He realised that it was getting late when he saw Malfoy yawning, the boy was still reading, ignoring Harry completely.
-Harry's frustration only got worse so he decided to take a bath but then decided to go swimming in pool instead.
-There were even plenty of swimming trousers of different colours on the bathroom so Harry pulled on the ones that wore Gryffindor colours.
+He realised that it was getting late when he saw Malfoy yawning.
+The boy was still reading, ignoring Harry completely.
+Harry's frustration only got worse, so he first decided to take a bath but then decided to go swimming in pool instead.
+There were even plenty of swimming trousers of different colours in the bathroom, so Harry pulled on the ones that had Gryffindor colours.
 He jumped straight into the pool and started swimming laps to free his mind.
-The pool was nice, it was unfortunate that it was difficult to enjoy it because his mind was still on Malfoy's eyes.
-How could he look so indifferent, and the words on the paper… why did it make Harry feel so empty, he felt an ache, like a pain, somewhere inside his chest.
-How could Malfoy say something like that, encourage Harry to take his own life.
+The pool was nice.
+It was unfortunate that it was difficult to enjoy it because his mind was still on Malfoy's eyes.
+How could he look so indifferent?
+And the words on the paper… why did it make Harry feel so empty?
+He felt an ache, like a pain, somewhere inside his chest.
+How could Malfoy say something like that?
+Encourage Harry to take his own life?
 That was a bit much even for a git like Draco Malfoy.
-After all Harry had given a testimony on both Draco's and his mother's trials after the war.
+After all, Harry had given a testimony on both Draco and his mother's trials after the war.
 It was because of Harry that Malfoy could come back to school at all.
-It was because of Harry that Malfoy wasn't rotting in Azkaban right this minute.
+It was because of Harry that Malfoy wasn't rotting in Azkaban right that minute.

-After swimming for a while, clearing his thoughts without coming to a plan and noticing that he had never been swimming in a pool like this before, he got up and went back to 'his part' of the room.
+After swimming for a while, clearing his thoughts without forming a plan and noticing that he had never been swimming in a pool like this before, he got up and went back to 'his part' of the room.
 Malfoy was still reading.
-Harry was only wearing the towel when he picked up his t-shirt and boxers from his cupboard and went to change them in the bathroom.
-After that he went straight to bed, put his glasses on the night table and turned off the light that was on the night table.
+Harry was only wearing the towel when he picked his t-shirt and boxers up from his cupboard and went to change into them in the bathroom.
+After that, he went straight to bed, put his glasses on the night table and turned off the light that was on the night table.
 Even without his glasses on, Harry could see the blurry form of Malfoy, who occasionally turned a page in the book he was reading.
-Harry felt weird for a minute and then realised that for some reason his pillow was clearly in the wrong end of the bed.
+Harry felt weird for a minute and then realised that for some reason his pillow was clearly at the wrong end of the bed.
 Wasn't the pillow meant to be in the end where the night table was?
-If Harry would leave the pillow like it was now, he would have to sit up in the bed, and reach to the other end to get his glasses from the night table.
+If Harry left the pillow as it was, he would have to sit up in the bed, and reach to the other end to get his glasses from the night table.

-Not very convenient, Harry thought and picked up his pillow and threw it in the other end before crawling after it and slamming his head onto it.
+Not very convenient, Harry thought and he picked his pillow up and threw it to the other end before crawling after it and slamming his head onto it.
 He had only managed to close his eyes and open them again when he became irritated.
-Now it was impossible to see Malfoy, because the night table and the working tables were blocking his view.
-It would feel weird not to see what Malfoy was up to, it must be some survival instinct.
+Now it was impossible to see Malfoy because the night table and the working tables were blocking his view.
+It would feel weird not to see what Malfoy was up to.
+It must have been some survival instinct.
 He made an irritated 'hmmph' sound and sat up again, threw his pillow back to the other end where it was before, and sighed happily when he once again put his head on it.
-He opened his eyes once more, thinking about whether he should get his wand somewhere closer than the night table, he noticed that Malfoy's head had turned to look at Harry, but Malfoy looked so blurry through Harry's eyes that he couldn't tell the expression on them.
+He opened his eyes once more, thinking about whether he should get his wand somewhere closer than the night table, when he noticed that Malfoy's head had turned to look at him.
+However, Malfoy looked so blurry through Harry's eyes that he couldn't tell the expression on him.
 He ended up closing his eyes and hoping that Malfoy wouldn't curse him while he was sleeping.
 The thought was unnerving but he soon fell asleep nevertheless.

 Harry woke up.
 It was dark and it took a minute to realize where he was.
 Oh right, the tent.

-Then he took a glance around, there were several very small spots of light in the ceiling and Harry wondered what they were, so he sat up and reached for his glasses.
-Apparently they were some sort of night lights, that looked like stars in the ceiling.
-It was pretty convenient since the tent would otherwise be very dark since there were no windows.
+Then he took a glance around.
+There were several very small spots of light in the ceiling and Harry wondered what they were, so he sat up and reached for his glasses.
+Apparently they were some sort of night lights that looked like stars in the ceiling.
+It was pretty convenient, since the tent would otherwise be very dark due to the fact that there were no windows.
 Now it was possible to see the whole room but still the light was so subdued it wouldn't disturb when he would try to sleep again.
-Harry sensed a movement in the other side of the room and when he looked at Malfoy's bed, he noticed that Malfoy's pillow had just dropped on the floor.
-For some reason he looked at Malfoy, wondering again the note and the behavior of the ferret.
+Harry sensed a movement on the other side of the room and when he looked at Malfoy's bed, he noticed that Malfoy's pillow had just dropped onto the floor.
+For some reason, he looked at Malfoy, wondering again about the note and the behavior of the ferret.

 Malfoy was moving and Harry tensed.
 Was he asleep?

-Then the head turned again, towards the wall where Harry couldn't see his face, and then it turned again towards Harry and Harry could see the deep frown on Draco's face, and the lips, and there was only one clear word the lips were repeating over and over again, "No."
+Then the head turned again, towards the wall where Harry couldn't see his face and then it turned back again towards Harry and he could see the deep frown on Draco's face and lips.
+There was only one clear word the lips were repeating over and over again, "No."

 Harry's heart started hammering.
-Malfoy was having a nightmare, there was no doubt about it.
+Malfoy was having a nightmare.
+There was no doubt about it.
 Harry's fist clenched and he could feel a small pang of pity.
-He could see the distress on Malfoy's face and how his body was tense, almost like someone was torturing him and the lips were repeating 'No' over and over again.
+He could see the distress on Malfoy's face and how his body was tense – almost like someone was torturing him.
+The lips were repeating 'No' over and over again.
 Harry took a deep breath, sympathy paining his chest.
 He wanted to walk to the boy and wake him up.
 He would've done that but the barely visible wall Malfoy had created was still in the middle of the room.
 He really shouldn't be feeling any sympathy for Malfoy, who deserved the pain.
 But still Harry knew exactly how awful the nightmares could be and didn't wish them for anyone.
 And when Harry knew some of the things Malfoy had been facing before and during the war, it was no surprise the boy saw nightmares.

-Suddenly Malfoy's whole body twitched like he'd had an electric shock and his eyes flew open.
-He sat up and pulled his knees to his chest and leaned his head to his knees.
+Suddenly, Malfoy's whole body twitched like he'd suffered an electric shock and his eyes flew open.
+He sat up and pulled his knees to his chest and leaned his head upon them.
 Clearly taking some deep breaths and visibly shivering.
-Then in a quick movement he lifted his head and looked straight at Harry, like he had sensed the gaze, and only now Harry realised that he had been staring, looking at something that must've been very private.
+Then, in a quick movement, he lifted his head and looked straight at Harry like he had sensed the gaze and it was only then that Harry realised he had been staring – looking at something that must've been very private.
 Nightmares were always personal and private, Harry assumed.

-Malfoy was staring, grey eyes huge and emotions flowing in them, and then shook his head.
+Malfoy was staring, grey eyes huge and emotions flowing in them.
+He shook his head.

 Harry didn't move, but took a deep breath before saying, "Please."

-Malfoy blinked and then his expression changed, the face turned cold, regaining the forms it usually wore and the he clearly shouted, "Fuck you."
+Malfoy blinked and then his expression changed, the face turned cold, regaining the form it usually wore and then he clearly shouted, "Fuck you."

-Then he lay back, turned to his side towards the wall, not even noticing his pillow wasn't in the bed but on the floor and leaving Harry staring at his back.
+Then he lay back and turned on his side towards the wall, not even noticing his pillow wasn't in the bed but on the floor and leaving Harry staring at his back.
 Harry muttered aloud, knowing no-one else would hear his words, "Why do you have to be such an idiot when I'm trying to be nice to you for once..."